-- IRC-2.1 The City supports city-wide access to water, gas, power, and telephone and other telecommunications services. - The City requires development projects to provide a "will serve" letter or similar IRC-2.2 proof of the availability of necessary infrastructure and services by outside service providers during the permit review process.
+- IRC-2.1 Support city-wide access to water, gas, power, and telephone and other telecommunications services. - IRC-2.2 Require development projects to provide a "will serve" letter or similar proof of the availability of necessary infrastructure and services by outside service providers during the permit review process. - Require that development projects pay for their share of the costs of improvements IRC-2.3 to water, gas, power and other utilities that they necessitate.

-- IRC-2.3 Development projects will be responsible to pay for their share of the costs of improvements to water, gas, power and other utilities that they necessitate. - IRC-2.4 On an ongoing basis, the City will share information on projected growth in jobs and housing with service providers and regional agencies to ensure that there is sufficient infrastructure capacity to support future population growth in the City. - IRC-2.5 The City should seek opportunities to provide advanced telecommunications technology to all City residents and businesses at affordable rates.
+- IRC-2.4 On an ongoing basis, share information on projected growth in jobs and housing with service providers and regional agencies to ensure that there is sufficient infrastructure capacity to support future population growth in the City. - IRC-2.5 Seek opportunities to provide advanced telecommunications technology to all City residents and businesses at affordable rates.